picolove/picolove/README.md

  * Extendable
  * No arbitrary cpu or memory limitations
  * No arbitrary code size limitations
- * Betting debugging tools available
+ * Better debugging tools available
  * Open source

 What it isn't: